cameron-cs/gnn_qm9_models/README.md

 #### Why 64 units in the fully connected layer?

 The fully connected layer with 64 units is chosen to reduce the dimensionality of the learned representations before the final output layer.
-This layer helps in distilling the most important features from the convolutional layers, improving the model's ability to generalize.
+This layer helps in distilling the most important features from the convolutional layers, improving the model's ability to generalise.
 The choice of 64 units is a trade-off between preserving enough information and reducing complexity.

 ### GraphClassificationModel